ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Fixed the CDDL definition of 'sign_info_entry'.

 * Relaxed rule about including the 'peer_roles' parameter.

+* More guidelines for group members that fail to decrypt messages.

 * Added reserved value to the "ACE Groupcomm Profiles" IANA registry.